-- Identify, describe and compare potential alternatives and proposed design options and mitigation measures, which could avoid and/or minimise significant effects on any flora, fauna and/or ecological communities listed on the EPBC Act and/or FFG Act, and provide a clear justification for which avoidance and/or mitigation measures will be committed to. - Justify and describe the assumptions and level of uncertainty associated with the proposed measures achieving their desired outcomes. - Identify staging or timing options for works that could help to avoid or minimise adverse effects on seasonal values (e.g., migratory species, breeding behaviour). - Describe the application of the three-step approach to avoiding the removal of native vegetation, minimising impacts from removal of native vegetation that cannot be avoided and providing offsets to compensate for the biodiversity impact from the removal of native vegetation.
+- Identify, describe and compare potential alternatives and proposed design options and mitigation measures, which could avoid and/or minimise significant effects on any flora, fauna and/or ecological communities listed on the EPBC Act and/or FFG Act, and provide a clear justification for which avoidance and/or mitigation measures will be committed to. - Justify and describe the assumptions and level of uncertainty associated with the proposed measures achieving . their desired outcomes. - Identify staging or timing options for works that could help to avoid or minimise adverse effects on seasonal . values (e.g., migratory species, breeding behaviour). - Describe the application of the three-step approach to avoiding the removal of native vegetation, minimising impacts from removal of native vegetation that cannot be avoided and providing offsets to compensate for the biodiversity impact from the removal of native vegetation. - Develop hygiene controls for vehicle and machinery movement to minimise the spread of pathogens and weeds.

-- Describe and evaluate proposed commitments to manage residual effects of the project on biodiversity values, including an offset strategy and outline of an offset management plan that sets out how state and Commonwealth offset policies and requirements will be satisfied, including demonstrating how appropriate offset(s) will be secured. - Describe the approach to monitor impacts on biodiversity and habitat values with specific, measurable, attainable, • relevant, time-based indicators for monitoring and thresholds for action. - Describe contingency measures to be implemented in the event unforeseen adverse residual effects on flora and fauna values are identified requiring further management. - Identify any further commitments proposed to monitor and manage risks and effects on biodiversity values and native vegetation.
+- Describe and evaluate proposed commitments to manage residual effects of the project on biodiversity values, including an offset strategy and outline of an offset management plan that sets out how state and Commonwealth offset policies and requirements will be satisfied, including demonstrating how appropriate offset(s) will be secured. - Describe the approach to monitor impacts on biodiversity and habitat values with specific, measurable, attainable, relevant, time-based indicators for monitoring and thresholds for action. - Describe contingency measures to be implemented in the event unforeseen adverse residual effects on flora and fauna values are identified requiring further management. - Identify any further commitments proposed to monitor and manage risks and effects on biodiversity values and native vegetation.